-How does NEP Differ from the Past?
+How does NEP Differ from the past?

 Well, there are a lot of changes that the National Education Policy seeks to make in the Indian education system.
-The duration of a college education will undergo changes, as will the school curriculum.
-By presenting multiple exit points to students, you could say that the NEP is more student-friendly.
-It also tries to bridge the gap between education and the skills required for employment by including internships in the curriculum.
+The duration of a college education will change, as will the school curriculum.
+You can conclude that the NEP is more student-friendly by presenting multiple exit points to students.
+It tries to bridge the gap between education and the skills required for employment by including internships in the curriculum.

 Drawbacks of NEP 2020

-The National Education Policy is deemed to be a landmark decision as the field of education keeps evolving.
-In order to cope with the changing world, it is always a good idea to keep the education system updated with the current trends.
+The National Education Policy will be a landmark decision as the field of education keeps evolving.
+To cope with the changing world, it is always a good idea to keep the education system updated with the current trends.
 The NEP will also be a good idea to reclaim the pre-colonial past of India by focusing on what is Indian, indigenous, or local.

 We at Mastermind school, Indore, understand what a breakthrough the National Education Policy is for schools.
 Proper implementation of the NEP will depend significantly on how it is followed up at the preprimary and primary school levels.
 Our goal is to provide a curriculum that is updated to modern standards to give your child a holistic learning experience, much like the plans the government has in mind for NEP 2020.